Stochastic differential equations for limiting description of UCB rule for Gaussian multi-armed bandits: Simulation results

 \section{Simulation results}

 A series of Monte-Carlo simulations was performed to verify how the obtained system of equations describes the behavior of the Gaussian two-armed bandit when the UCB strategy is used.
 Without the loss of generality, we consider a Gaussian two-armed bandit with the zero mean reward for the first arm $m_1=0$.
 We observe how the normalized regret depends on the value of the mean reward for the second arm.
-Also, we assume $D_1=D_2=D=1$: in \cite{garbar2020c} it is shown that the maximum normalized regret is observed when the variances for the arms are equal.
+Also, we assume $D_1=D_2=D=1$: in \cite{garbar2020c} it is shown that the maximum normalized regret is observed when the variances of the arm rewards are equal.
 Also, we set $a=1$.

-Further we consider the case of “close” distributions of rewards as the highest values of regret are observed \cite{vogel}.
-Its means are defined by the difference of mean rewards of order $N^{-1/2}$:
+Further we consider the case of “close” distributions of rewards as it is when the highest values of regret are observed \cite{vogel}.
+Its definitive feature is that the difference of mean rewards has order $N^{-1/2}$: